naoshibaikyu/cyborgresistance/index.md

 @LOCATION: DR. LIGHT'S LAB

-HornetGlare: We're still working on this site.
+Hornet0Glare: We're still working on this site.
 Go away!

-Fake: Hey, don't be rude to our guests!
+Honey: Hey, don't be rude to our guests!

 GalaxyHappy: Yeah!
 Let's welcome them to our forums while things are being set up!

 MagmaHappy: That's right!
 [Join our forums!](http://cyborgresistance.proboards.com/)

+Galaxy0: Huh?

+PlugAnnoyed: What the helllll are you guys doing in my townnnn...

+Arrietty: Playing

+Molly: Playing.

 EpFin